fpereira1/simpleshop/README.md

-A simple shop system
+# A simple shop system

-where you can add products assign categories, products will be presented in categories
+Where you can add products assign categories, products will be presented in categories

+* Supports sale price
+* Markdown support
+* Has a backend system